 Today the Daily Echo can reveal the route the Olympic torch will take through Hampshire.

-Huge crowds are expected to line the streets when the famous flame weaves its way through Hampshire over three days in July, carried by a relay of specially-selected people through towns, villages and cities.
+Huge crowds are expected to line the streets when the famous flame weaves its way through Hampshire over three days in July, carried by a relay of specially-selected people through towns, villages

 But civic leaders are hoping to create a carnival atmosphere at all the spots.